Optimal Window Queries on Line Segments using the Trapezoidal Search DAG: Expected Time of Vertical Segment-Queries

-For the important case that the segments $S$ are the edges of a connected planar subdivision, we use one TSD over $S$ and a second TSD over segments $S'$, that are rotated by $90$ degrees, for the vertical and horizontal segment-queries respectively.
-Note both TSDs have, with high probability, $O(n)$ size.
-Thus, we can report all $k$ edges that intersect an axis aligned query window using a simple breadth-first search on the edges of the planar subdivision.
+For the important case that the segments $S$ are the edges of a connected planar graph, we use one TSD over $S$ and a second TSD over segments $S'$, that are rotated by $90$ degrees, for the vertical and horizontal segment-queries respectively.
+Note both TSDs have $O(n)$ expected size and their construction takes $\O(n \log^*\!n)$ expected time (see~\cite[Thm.~3]{Seidel91}).
+Thus, we can report all $k$ edges that intersect an axis aligned query window using a simple Breadth-First Search~(BFS) on the edges of the planar graph.
 That is, starting from an edge that intersect the boundary, the BFS starts at the vertex inside the query window and visits only adjacent edges that are inside the query window in $\mathcal{O}(k)$ time.
+We summarize.

-\begin{corollary} Reporting the $k$ edges from a connected planar subdivisions of size $n$ that intersect an axis aligned query window takes expected $\mathcal{O}(k+\log n)$ time. \end{corollary}
+\begin{corollary} Reporting the $k$ edges from a connected planar graph of size $n$ that intersect an axis-aligned query window takes expected $\mathcal{O}(k+\log n)$ time.
+The expected pre-processing time is $\O(n \log^*\!n)$. \end{corollary}